-The wildfire was burning in rugged, mountainous terrain in Santa Clara County and moving south into Santa Cruz County, south of the San Francisco Bay Area.
+The wildfire was burning in rugged terrain in Santa Clara County and moving south towards Santa Cruz County, south of San Francisco.

 CNN's Augie Martin contributed to this report.